Flat-bodies

 (NCBI-index: 1.594273)

-The Parsnip Moth (Depressaria radiella) is very similar to the Dingy Flat-body (Depressaria daucella), but is normally larger and has a series of black dots on the forewing along the dorsum.
-The forewing is otherwise pale gray-brown, sand-colored speckled, and has a series of blackish longitudinal stripes halfway down.
-At 3/4 is a cross-band that is slightly faded in color.
-The flight time is from August to May in one generation and the wingspan is 19-27mm.
+The Parsnip Moth (Depressaria radiella) is similar to the Dingy Flat-body (Depressaria daucella) but is usually larger and has a series of black dots on the forewing along the dorsum.
+The forewing is otherwise pale grey-brown, sand-coloured speckled, and has a series of blackish longitudinal stripes halfway down.
+At 3/4 is a cross-band that is slightly faded in colour.
+The flight time is from August to May in one generation, and the wingspan is 19-27mm.
 Host plant: Hogweed and Wild Parsnip.
 Dutch name: Pastinaakplatlijfje.
 Frisian name:

 Flying period: